leonidk03-lgtm/tour-manager-mini-app/replit.md

 - Commissions are tracked in `rental_commissions` table with pending/paid status.
 - Admins can mark commissions as paid from RentalCommissionsScreen.

+**Database Setup**:
-**Database Setup**: Execute `sql/rental_commissions_setup.sql` in Supabase SQL Editor to create the commissions table and add commission fields to profiles.
+- Execute `sql/rental_commissions_setup.sql` in Supabase SQL Editor to create the commissions table and add commission fields to profiles.
+- Execute `sql/equipment_losses_rental_update.sql` to add rental_order_id column to equipment_losses table for tracking losses from rental orders.

+### Equipment Loss Tracking
+Equipment losses can be registered from both excursion radio guide assignments and rental orders:
+- From RadioGuidesScreen for excursion-related losses (linked via assignment_id/kit_id)
+- From RentalOrderDetailScreen for rental-related losses (linked via rental_order_id)
+- Both integrate with WarehouseScreen inventory via equipment_movements table
+- Losses are tracked in equipment_losses table with nullable assignment_id, kit_id, and rental_order_id fields

 ### Platform-Specific Considerations
 The app implements platform-specific UI adjustments (e.g., iOS blur effects, Android edge-to-edge layout) and web fallbacks for native-only features.
 Replit deployment includes custom dev and build scripts with environment variable usage.